handk85/dbrd-hands-on/README.md

 # Duplicate Bug Report Detection

-During the hands-on session, we formulate duplicate bug report detection (DBRD) as a binary classification task[^1] (i.e., classify a bug report as whether duplicate or not).
+During the hands-on session, we investigate the first step of duplicate bug report detection (DBRD).

-[^1]: Chengnian Sun, David Lo, Xiaoyin Wang, Jing Jiang, and Siau-Cheng Khoo.
-2010.
-[A discriminative model approach for accurate duplicate bug report retrieval](https://dl.acm.org/doi/pdf/10.1145/1806799.1806811).
-In Proceedings of the 32nd ACM/IEEE International Conference on Software Engineering - Volume 1 (ICSE '10).
-Association for Computing Machinery, New York, NY, USA, 45–54.
-DOI:https://doi.org/10.1145/1806799.1806811
+We will implement a model that can predict whether a bug report is going to be a duplicate or not (i.e., binary classification).

 ## Learning Objective
  * Understand how duplicate bug report detection work